dougeby/IntuneDocs/intune/device-restrictions-macos.md

 To configure the list, click **Add**, then specify a name of your choice, optionally the app publisher, and the bundle ID of the app (for example *com.apple.calculator*).

+## Domains

+### Unmarked email domains

+In the **Email Domain URL** field, add one or more URLs to the list.
+When end users receive an email from a domain other than those you configured, the email will be marked as untrusted in the iOS Mail app.